 - Exo Kernel: This kernel only offers process protection and resource handling.
-However it is mostly used when you are testing out an inhouse project, and you upgrade to a better Kernel type.
+However, it is mostly used when testing an in-house project and you upgrade to a better Kernel type.

 There is a lot more to a Kernel than what we have talked about.
 As you dig deeper, the definition of Kernel gets broader and more profound.

-We hope the post was easy to understand and helps you get through the basic.
+We hope the post was easy to understand and helped you get through the basics.